YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-godot/godot-gdscript.md

 ### Add Your Yarn Files

 Make sure you have a `.yarnproject` and your `.yarn` files, then drop them into your Godot project.
+A recommendation would be to put them in `res://assets/dialog`, but organize them however you see fit.

 The `.yarnproject` tells the compiler which `.yarn` files to include.
+Use the (Yarn Spinner for Visual Studio Code)[write-yarn-scripts/yarn-spinner-editor.md] extension to create the `.yarnproject`.

 #### Automatic compilation